Graham Dean

 Ramble

-A week in the Scottish Highlands last May was reasonably successful with Glencoe being a favourite, the weather was very patchy with rain dominating some reasonable periods of sunshine - take a look at some of the pictures on the scottish highlands page.
+A week in the Scottish Highlands last May was reasonably successful with Glencoe being a favourite, the weather was very patchy with rain dominating some reasonable periods of sunshine.

 I am currently in the process of considering other new locations at home and abroad for photo trips and will also have a crack at some portrait work!!

-This website was reviewed by Tracy Hallett in the July 2003 copy of Outdoor Photography magazine as follows:
+This website was reviewed by Tracy Hallett in the July 2003 copy of Outdoor Photography magazine as follows (although it has been much updated and improved since):

 "Graham Dean has been a photographer for over 20 years but still considers himself semi-professional.
 Personally I think he is doing himself a disservice.
 Not only did Graham design and build this impressive site himself; the images he has selected are both professionally presented, and well executed.
 Initially, the site was created as a vehicle to sell Graham's framed prints, but I think it moves beyond a simple sales tool.
 Portfolios include Cotswolds, Eastern England, Central England and Ireland as well as Jordan and Israel.
 The images range from windmills to mudflats - all presented on an effective grey background.
 The site has a news page where Graham lists trips to come: Seville, Warsaw, Carcassonne - it's a hard life"